Bootcamp In Taiping Hospital

 I didnt get to share with you my struggles my humbling experience doing internship back home in 2010.
 I was sick, had to be rushed to St James Hospital the night before my final med exam.

-How can i not write something about Taiping Hospital which I served more than a year.
+How can I not write something about Taiping Hospital which I served all my might more than a year.

-If you survived the internship here you can make it anywhere .
+If you survived the internship here I bet you can shine anywhere.

-The hospital was my first preference for internship due to its location.
+The hospital was my top preference for internship mainly because of its location.

-Taiping itself is a beautiful historical city , known for its picturesque Lake Garden, waterfalls and my all time favourite the Taiping Zoo, which i visited many times with my family when i was young.
+Taiping itself is a beautiful historical mining city , known for its picturesque Lake Garden, the first museum in Malaysia and my all time favourite the Taiping Zoo, which I visited many times with my family.

 It’s also a foodie heaven, great food and still fairly cheap.